The golden flowers of the canola plant blanket a field in Luoping, Yunnan. Photo: WildChina

 Don’t bother

 Avoid any village that has “ethnic minority” in the name.
-These are cheaply done, movie-set-like “villages” for tourists.
+These are often cheaply done, movie-set-like “villages” for tourists.

 Don’t miss

 Dali.
 On the surface, people mistake it for a lesser Lijiang, complete with tourists and shops, but Dali—traditionally the capital of Dali Kingdom—has a beautiful soul, and the local Bai communities have managed to maintain their lifestyle in spite of the tourists.
 Dali has attracted a growing group of China’s urban elite, who have created a vibrant art and architecture scene here.
+It has also become a magnet for creative chefs opening farm-to-table restaurants, where much of what you eat comes fresh from the market that morning.

 Hidden gems